 Modern drug discovery involves the identification of a target or drug lead using different techniques including molecular modeling, combinatorial libraries and high-throughput screening (HTS).
 Rational drug design is based on the understanding of the three-dimensional structures and physicochemical properties of drugs and receptors.
-Knowledge of molecular mechanisms, molecular dynamics simulations and homology modeling is necessary for studving drug/receptor interactions.
+Knowledge of molecular mechanisms, molecular dynamics simulations and homology modeling is necessary for studying drug/receptor interactions.
 The different conformational sampling techniques, fitness functions used in molecular docking and computational receptor-based and ligand-based drug design approaches are mostly used to design compounds with improved biological activity in rational drug design.
 Quantitative drug design using QSAR models are used to correlate structural molecular properties (descriptors) with functions (i.e. physicochemical properties, biological activities, toxicity, etc.) of the compounds.
-Understanding the structure activity relationship between the 3D structure of a molecule and its biological activity may act as the basis for the prediction of compounds with improved biological activities.
+Understanding the structure activity relationship between the 3D structure of a molecule and its biological activities.
 Different bio-analytical assays (LC/MS/MS, GC/MS and ELISA) could be developed further in support of in vitro and in vivo studies.
 Understanding the principles as well as an early characterization of drug toxicity, adsorption, distribution, metabolism and excretion (ADME) along with drug-drug interactions, plasma protein binding assays and metabolite profile studies helps in eliminating compounds with unacceptable pharmacokinetic characteristics, which is critical to successful drug discovery programs.